LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

    | ?- conforms_to_protocol(Category, Protocol, Scope).

-Note that, if we use a unbound first argument, we will need to use the :ref:`predicates_current_category_1` built-in predicate to ensure that the returned entity is a category and not an object.
+Note that, if we use an unbound first argument, we will need to use the :ref:`predicates_current_category_1` built-in predicate to ensure that the returned entity is a category and not an object.